Roadside Pollinator Program

 The problem is, now we have a mayor who ran the department who started the initiative.
 I bet there is some coddling going on since it appears no one is being held responsible in any way for this mess.

-StatingTheObvious almost 2 years ago
+StatingTheObvious over 2 years ago

 Removed by moderator.

-whuckshold almost 2 years ago
+whuckshold over 2 years ago

 All the areas on Scott Blvd. look trashy, not attractive.
 It looks like weeds--not wild flowers.
 If it can't be done better than this, we need to mow.

-Vicki50 almost 2 years ago
+Vicki50 over 2 years ago

 When pollinator spaces (or no-mow areas, or water overflow sites) are designated, there is no maintenance.
 Most of the plantings look lovely the first year, but between windblown seeds and invasive roots, these spaces are slowly overtaken by plants that don't belong.
 Perhaps the spaces should be included in the adopt-a-spot program or have their own created.
 Sightlines and permaculture should both be considered when setting up new areas, as well as potential habitat for pollinator creatures to sleep and breed.
 This is a project for which I would willingly volunteer time and knowledge.

-RScheidt almost 2 years ago
+RScheidt over 2 years ago

 It has been a day since I left my feedback on this site.
 Since then a few signs have been removed from the grass you want the butterflies to inhabit.
 Signs in front of my neighbor's homes on either side of me...interesting?